KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 ### Raw Binary Dump Format (.iq / .dat)

 The  Raw Binary Dump Format is consecutive I/Q pairs.
 It is usually 16-bit signed, little-endian by default.
 The SampleRate and byte-order must be known externally.
-The file naming often mirrors WIFS naming but with `.iq` suffix
+The file naming often mirrors WIFS naming but with `.iq` suffix.

 Filename template: `<MODEL>_<SRATE>_<YYYYMMDD>_<HHMMSS>[_segXX].wfs`